 As we heard during Yeon-seung's report, the nation is slowly transitioning into the first phase of "Living with COVID-19",. joining other countries that have already started enjoying pre-pandemic lives.

 For more on this and other COVID-19 related updates,.. joining us is our reporter Choi Min-jung.

-Min-jung, good afternoon.
+Min-jung, good morning.